codeforkansascity/tagging-tracker-node-backend/README.md

 ## About
 This back-end is built for this [ReactJS PWA](https://github.com/codeforkansascity/tagging-tracker-pwa) primarily used for auth(JWT), S3 upload and data syncing.
 The data sync eg. the address/tag-info/owner-info tables are held in `MySQL` and photos are stored in S3.

 The structure is pretty basic, the `index.js` file detects if it is live/if that is the case it will deploy to `https` these certificate files need to exist.

-Ideally they would be automatically generated with certbot but currently the live site is using 1yr long basic domain validated certs.
+At the moment I am not using a multi-ssl approach eg. this server only supports one domain at a time which sucks but it's fine it's a cheap VPS bought in bulk.

+The cert is applied at the node app level not as a port forward proxy (`443 to 5000/3000` etc...) which would be ideal/support multiple domains.
+There is a `sudo` level `crontab` that checks to renew the cert every week.
+The certs are renewed/same file path so the `pm2` service just has to restart to pick up the new certs (seems odd).
+But that's part of the callback in the `crontab` job after the certs are renewed.

 ### Routes
 `/login-user`